proycon/pynlpl/docs/folia.rst

 Note that in the above examples, the ``append()`` method takes a class as first argument, and subsequently takes keyword arguments that will be passed to the classes' constructor.

-A second way of using ``append()`` is by simply passing a child element and constructing it itself.
+A second way of using ``append()`` is by simply passing a child element and constructing it prior to appending.
 The following is equivalent to the above example:

     #First we grab the fourth word, 'test', from the sentence
     word = sentence.words(3)